Could low Free T3 be causing you ongoing issues?

 The only way to make sure your Free T3 isn’t causing you any issues or putting you at risk of developing issues or other conditions, is to complete a full thyroid panel, and ensure that your levels are optimal.

+The cardiovascular system is one of the most important targets on which thyroid hormones act.
 Both thyroid hormones T4 and T3 are related to heart disease because they affect the heart rate and the amount of blood pumped by the heart.
 Thyroid hormones help your blood flow smoothly by relaxing the muscles of your blood vessels and keeping your blood vessels open.
 Hypothyroidism can also lead to high cholesterol, as well as stroke, heart attack, heart failure, cardiac arrest, artery disease etc.

 This study concluded that low Free T3 is a strong predictor of death in cardiac patients and might be directly implicated in the poor prognosis of cardiac patients.
 Clinical and experimental evidence has shown that T3 plays a major role in modulating heart rate and cardiac contractility as well as arterial peripheral resistance.

 In addition to heart problems, low Free T3 can also cause mental health issues such as depression and anxiety.